 Boxer Briefs & Trunks

-Boxer briefs are hardly a compromise as they represent are the best of both types of underwear.
-They are cut like a tapered boxer with the snug and supportive fit of the briefs.
-Similar to a brief, boxer briefs maintain their comfortable fit all day long.
+Best mens boxer briefs are hardly a compromise as they represent are the best of both types of underwear.
+They are cut like a tapered boxer with the snug and supportive fit of the briefs making them the most comfortable underwear for men.
+Similar to a brief, boxer briefs maintain their comfortable mens underwear fit all day long.
 They are excellent for physical activity and look especially good even if you are not in your best shape.

 Underarmor introduced a compression trunk, which is good for workouts at the gym, and therefore it makes sense to switch underwear or to put on a compression trunk if you know you will work out that day.